vmware/vSphere-machine-learning-extension/website/content/en/docs/kubeflow-tutorial/lab5_pipeline_complete/markdowns/example1_facialKeypoint.md

 In our last cell, we compile our pipeline as a YAML file.

-Note that for testing purpose, we also provide you with two already-compiled pipeline YAML files, `face_pipeline_test_default.yaml` and `face_pipeline_test_amd64.yaml`.
+Note that for testing purpose, we also provide you with two already-compiled pipeline YAML files, `face_pipeline_test.yaml`.
 Feel free to directly download and use them.

 To run this pipeline, go to Kubeflow UI.
 Navigate to Pipelines Page.
 Upload this pipeline by choosing "upload a file" option.
 Choose the YAML file we created just now.